Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 3.
 Any event funded in whole or in part by the proceeds of GSAS student activities fees must be open to all GSAS students.

 Section 5.
 ASGC shall exercise exclusive control over the spending of funds obtained under Sections 1 and 2 of this Article.
-ASGC shall spend such funds to further the purposes of this Constitution.
+ASGC shall spend such funds to further the purposes outlined in this Constitution.

 Section 6.
-ASGC shall delegate the right to use funds to sponsor GSAS student interest groups with exception of ASGC sponsored GSAS Departmental Student Governments.
+ASGC shall delegate the right to use funds to sponsor GSAS student interest groups with the exception of ASGC-sponsored GSAS Departmental Student Governments.

 Section 7.
 To receive funding, GSAS graduate student groups shall apply for formal recognition by ASGC.